 If there’s a slight delay in their blog’s ability to generate income, they get discouraged and move on.

-TBH, if you’re of this mindset, it won’t take you far.
+TBH, this mindset won’t take you really far with your blog.
 Because blogging demands lots of patience and work.

 So you have to be willing to put in the work in advance, before expecting to make some decent money from your blog.

 Because, even when there are a few new bloggers raking in some income from their blogs within a few months, there are still a lot of blogs that only started making money after some years of blogging.

 Most times, these could be due to the consistency of the blogger, the marketing strategy they used or they niche they are blogging in.